 How to Register a Boat

 Residents that wish to make use of a boat propelled by a motor on a Delaware waterway must register the vessel within 60 days of acquiring it.
 For those that are not residents of the state, you are allotted a total of 60 days before you are required to register as long as the watercraft is appropriately registered in another state.
-In the case that you choose to deploy a boat in the state for a period less than 60 days, you will be mandated to fill out a Non-resident Tidal Access Boat Ramp Certificate Application and mail along with a $35 payment to the indicated address on the form.
+In the case that you choose to deploy a boat in the state for a period of fewer than 60 days, you will be mandated to fill out a Non-resident Tidal Access Boat Ramp Certificate Application and mail it along with a $35 payment to the indicated address on the form.
 Keep in mind that the 60 day period applies to the utilization of the boat as well as storage or docking within the state.